ContextMapper/contextmapper.github.io/_docs/tutorials/event-sourcing-and-cqrs-modeling.md

 Event sourcing captures all changes to the state as a sequence of (or stream) of events so that state changes can be communicated flexibly without tightly coupling sender and receiver of the change message.
 This is one reason why this concept is interesting for microservice architectures.
 CQRS separates query processing from the create, update, delete business logic so that different Non-Functional Requirements (NFRs), for instance regarding performance, for read and write access can be satisfied in different ways.
 In complex domains, this is often desired.

-If you are not fully familiar with the concepts of event sourcing and CQRS yet, you ma yfind the following resources helpful:
+If you are not fully familiar with the concepts of event sourcing and CQRS yet, you may find the following resources helpful:

  * [Event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) by Martin Fowler
  * [Event sourcing pattern](https://microservices.io/patterns/data/event-sourcing.html) by Chris Richardson